 The present building was erected in the 14th century, probably until around 1370.
 The work probably started from the chancel, perhaps using the southern wall of the older church, and certainly using the material from its demolition.
 At the same time, the construction of towers was also started, but in the middle of the 15th century quite significant changes took place: the perimeter walls and windows of the naves were increased, as well as the inter-nave arcades, the upper floor of the tower was added and the chapel and annexes next to the choir were erected.

 The church was erected with granite blocks and bricks in the monk bond, on the square occupying the area east of the market square.
 This square was originally surrounded by buildings and only fairly narrow passages connected it with the market and the neighboring streets.
-The building was erected as orientated towards the sides of the world, three-nave, hall with a narrower, straightly ended chancel on the east side and with a square tower from the west.
+The building was erected as orientated towards the sides of the world, three-aisle, hall with a narrower, straightly ended chancel on the east side and with a square tower from the west.
 From the north, two annexes were added: one at the nave, probably originally a chapel, and the second at the chancel where the sacristy is located.

-The nave corpus is a compact block covered with a large gable roof, which ridge reaches almost the crown of the tower walls.
-The chancel repeats the shape of the corpus, but on a slightly smaller scale.
+The nave is a compact block covered with a large gable roof, which ridge reaches almost the crown of the tower walls.
+The chancel repeats the shape of the nave, but on a slightly smaller scale.
 The only variation of the side elevations are buttresses, between which fairly narrow ogival windows have been arranged with slanted-up reveals.
 The chancel facade has been enriched with an offset, extending above the height of window sills.
 However tower elevations are distinguished by decorating with blendes.
-Originally, tower was one floor lower, therefore its upper storey differs in the use of late gothic arches, and the walls are vertical as opposed to slightly narrowing upwards lower floors.
+Originally, tower was one floor lower, therefore its upper storey differs in the use of late Gothic arches, and the walls are vertical as opposed to slightly narrowing upwards lower floors.
 The western and eastern gables were fragmented with ogival and round blendes in a stepped arrangement.